AliceO2Group/InfoLogger/doc/README.md

 * Install a MySQL database.
-Here we use mariadb, as it's the standard one available in base CC7 install, but other MySQL versions would work just as fine (just make sure to replace mariadb by mysql in the infoLoggerServer.service file, the default one being located in /usr/lib/systemd/system/)
+Here we use mariadb, as it's the standard one available in base CC7 install, but other MySQL versions would work just as fine (just make sure to replace mariadb by mysql in the o2-infologger-server.service file, the default one being located in /usr/lib/systemd/system/)

   * Setup package: